bantayso/talk2me/README.md

 TODO
 ====
+As this is an alpha release there is much refactoring and testing to do.

+* Logout link.
 * Display active users in room.
-* As this is an alpha release there is much refactoring and testing to do.
 * Don't allow duplicate usernames.
 * Better room and username validation.
 Currently room and user names aren't very restrictive.
 * Verify all communication is secure.
+* Secure rooms